platipusica/jampy-posfixaliases/README.md

 ------------------------------------
 The Aliases App you see on Heroku is just the Jam.py Project with two files added: requirements.txt and Procfile.

 Then the Heroku account was open, jampy App created, Git repo linked and deployed.
 In 10 seconds it magically appeared as a live Web site.

+My second Jam.py Demo lives here: https://jampy.herokuapp.com The same principles apply.

 Enjoy.

 Why using Jam.py?